wkhmarkwong/leetcode-in-py/README.md

-# Welcome to my leetcode journey in Java
+# Welcome to my leetcode journey in Python

-I do algorithm, data structure question in Leetcode using Java.
+I do algorithm, data structure question in Leetcode using Python.

 Please visit branches of this repo.
 They are categorized by year.